-Since only two possibilities exist in this physical realm, many people ignore the implications of this situation.
+Since there are only two possible answers, many people ignore the implications of this situation.

 Whether you believe in a God, being alone in the Universe, brings into focus the fear of our existential dread (1).
 This is the philosophical position beginning with the existential attitude, or a sense of disorientation, confusion, or dread in the face of an apparently meaningless or absurd world (2).

 If you lean toward the more scientifically supported a position that because of the sheer number of planets in the Universe that could support life, we are probably not alone.
 There is more evidence to support the premise that we are not alone in the Universe.
 There is more evidence to support the existence of other life.
 Therefore, there is more proof to support the existence of alien visitation than there is to support the existence of a Supreme Being.

 This brings us back to the original dilemma, there are only two possible answers.
 For this reason, contemplating this dilemma is a profound source of inner work.

 Is there a third possibility?
 Can we decide not to choose either way but hold both possibilities as potential realities?
 This position leaves us open to the realities of each of these two possibilities, without committing to either.
 Does this third position enable us to contemplate the two possibilities with less fear and dread?

 This is food for thought and contemplation.
 It makes a good exercise for use when studying your personality through the Enneagram Personality Profile.
 If you use this tool, you’ll find that many of the fears we face are social programming, and some are products of the mechanism of our personality.